curl/everything-curl/opensource-license.md

 ## License

 curl and libcurl are distributed under an Open Source license known as a MIT license derivative.
-It is very short, simple and easy to grasp.
-It follows here in full:
+It is short, simple and easy to grasp.
+It follows here in
+full:

     COPYRIGHT AND PERMISSION NOTICE

-    Copyright (c) 1996 - 2018, Daniel Stenberg, <daniel@haxx.se>.
+    Copyright © 1996 - 2018, Daniel Stenberg, <daniel@haxx.se>.

     All rights reserved.